Bolivia

 1980-88 official peg formally suspended November 1979 but in practice continued until large devaluation early 1982 followed by short-lived dual exchange market (in attempt to control growing parallel market) and then repeated further nominal devaluations, large but not large enough to offset very high inflation (especially 1985), with soaring parallel market premium; exchange controls from mid-1981; various attempts at monetary tightening including end of exchange rate guarantee on deposits, but heavy central bank credit growth; short-lived attempt to enforce ‘de-dollarisation’ late 1982, with heavy costs to banks; from mid-1985 partly successful attempts at stabilisation, including repeated devaluations, daily forex auction by central bank (which mostly eliminates parallel market premium), end to central bank financing of nonfinancial public sector and currency reform 1987, but widening current account deficit, plus some financial liberalisation unstructured discretion UD

-1989-2017 1989-2008 managed float with continual depreciation, close to de facto crawling peg, roughly offsetting inflation initially of 15-20%, but later below 10% and later still 5% (but more volatile and sometimes > 5% post-GFC); main monetary instrument is placement of central bank certificates of deposit (and later Treasury notes) with banks at varying interest rates, in context of very high dollarisation with most financial operations in USD, which limits role for monetary policy; some further financial sector reform; fiscal deficits and their monetary financing vary but are sometimes important; by mid-2000s inflation low, financial markets more developed and dollarisation declining; mid-2005 crawl reversed to produce limited appreciation; de facto peg to USD for two years from late 2008 in response to GFC, then small appreciation, then stability; use of central bank for developmental financing; rapid monetary response to food price hikes post-GFC; in later years authorities resist IMF pressures for smaller fiscal deficits, more flexibility of exchange rate (which IMF now believes is overvalued), more central bank independence, and end to central bank funding of SOEs loosely structured discretion LSD
+1989-2011 1989-2008 managed float with continual depreciation, close to de facto crawling peg, roughly offsetting inflation initially of 15-20%, but later below 10% and later still 5% (but more volatile and sometimes > 5% post-GFC); main monetary instrument is placement of central bank certificates of deposit (and later Treasury notes) with banks at varying interest rates, in context of very high dollarisation with most financial operations in USD, which limits role for monetary policy; some further financial sector reform; fiscal deficits and their monetary financing vary but are sometimes important; by mid-2000s inflation low, financial markets more developed and dollarisation declining; mid-2005 crawl reversed to produce limited appreciation; de facto peg to USD for two years from late 2008 in response to GFC, then small appreciation, with rate of crawl set to zero from late 2011; rapid monetary response to food price hikes post-GFC loosely structured discretion LSD